 The next management point role went without a hitch and the clients were now showing up as Active in the console and successfully getting their new policies from the server.
 Success!

 Now, after all this I have some rhetorical questions as to why it had to be this hard.

-- Why didn’t the new Support Center tool see that a problem was afoot.
+- Why didn’t the new Support Center tool see that a problem was afoot?
 I ran the troubleshooting diagnostics on a client and all green checks abounded.
-In hindsight, it appears that tool just checks to ensure the client was able to process it’s policy correctly which it did.
+In hindsight, it appears that the tool just checks to ensure the client was able to process it’s policy correctly which it did.